sdslabs/Rubeus/SETUP_LINUX.md

 ## Setting up the build environment
 1. You can use any IDE/text-editor you fancy for contributing to Rubeus.
 2. Rubeus uses Visual Leak Detector v2.5.1 for catching memory leaks.
-Unfortunately, it is not available for Linux, which means that you may have to use some other dynamic code profiling tool like [Valgrind](http://valgrind.org/).
+Unfortunately, it is not available for Linux, which means that you can use some other dynamic code profiling tool like [Valgrind](http://valgrind.org/) if you like.
+You can also just ignore VLD altogether.
 3. Install [CMake](https://cmake.org/) (preferably a version above or same as 3.11).
 4. Clone this repository:
 ```shell